Orthogonal subsets of classical root systems and coadjoint orbits of unipotent groups

 \mtheo{The dimension of $\Omega$ is equal to $\dim\Omega=l(\sigma)-s(\sigma)-2\vartheta$. }

 In section \ref{sect_proofs}, using this theorem, we determine all possible dimensions of irreducible representations of the group $U$ for the case of finite field $k$.
-Let $k=\Fp_q$ and $2\mu$ be the maximal possible dimension of~a~coadjoint orbit of $U$ (coadjoint orbits are even dimensional).
+Let $k=\Fp_q$ and $2\mu$ the maximal possible dimension of~a~coadjoint orbit of $U$ (coadjoint orbits are even dimensional).
 It was computed by Carlos~A.~M.~Andr\`e and Ana M. Neto (see \cite[Propositions~6.3,~6.6]{AndreNeto} and (\ref{formula_max_dim})). \mcoro{The group $U$ has an irreducible representation of dimension $N$ if and only if $N=q^{l}$, $0\lee l\lee\mu$. } (See \cite{Mukherjee} for the case of $A_n$.)
 Section \ref{sect_proofs} also contains the proofs of several technical results used in sections \ref{sect_pol}, \ref{sect_dim} and based on~detail (but elementary) studying of roots from $D$.

+More generally, let $\Psi$ be an arbitrary root system and $D\subset\Psi^+$ an orthogonal subset.
+Let $\Uo$ be the maximal unipotent subgroup of the Chevalley group over $k$ with the root system $\Psi$.
+As above, let $\xi$ be the set of non-zero scalars from $k$ and $\Omega=\Omega_{D,\xi}$ the coadjoint orbit of the group $\Uo$ associated with $D$.